 If Annuitant Dies Before Annuization

-If annuitants die before annualization begins, the beneficiaries will receive the annuity’s value in a lump sum or a series of payments.
+If annuitants die before annualization, the beneficiaries will receive the annuity’s value in a lump sum or a series of payments.

 If Annuitant Dies After Annuization